Sabine Winton

+Winton previously served in Cabinet as Minister for Early Childhood Education; Child Protection; Prevention of Family and Domestic Violence and Community Services from December 2022 to March 2025.

-Prior to being elected in 2017, Winton was a teacher for 27 years and also served on the City of Wanneroo Council from 2013 to 2017.
+Prior to her election, Winton was a teacher for 27 years and also served on the City of Wanneroo Council from 2013 to 2017.

 Early life and teaching career

-Winton was born in Ober-Ramstadt in what was then West Germany.
+Winton was born in Ober-Ramstadt in West Germany.
+She is the daughter of Hans and Sigrid Fenn.
 In 1973, her family moved from Dieburg to Fairy Meadow near Wollongong, New South Wales.
 In 1975, Winton's family travelled across the Nullarbor Plain to settle in Yanchep, Western Australia.
 Winton attended Yanchep Primary School and then Wanneroo Secondary College where she was President of the Student Council.
 She also played netball at Wanneroo District Netball Association.

 After graduating from Murdoch University with a primary teaching degree, she worked across the state, including in the Goldfields town of Norseman and Fitzroy Crossing in the Kimberley.
 She also worked on the Cocos Keeling Islands before relocating back to Wanneroo to start a family.